AKASH007045/learn-github/README.md

-git add [file-name.txt]	--> Add a file to the staging area git add -A	--> Add all new and changed files to the staging area git commit -m "[commit message]"	--> Commit changes git rm -r [file-name.txt]	--> Remove a file (or folder)
+git add [file-name.txt]	--> Add a file to the staging area git add -A	--> Add all new and changed files to the staging area git commit -m "[commit message]"	--> Commit changes git commit -am "commit message" // for add and commit in same command git rm -r [file-name.txt]	--> Remove a file (or folder)